SCeruso/MaquinaRAM/README.md

 =====================
 Simulation of a random access machine.
 ##Usage
-Compile with make and run wih ./a.out "sourceFilename" "inputTapeFilename" "outputFilename" Supported instruction set:
+Create your "bin" directory in MaquinaRam/ then compile with make and run wih ./maquinaRAM.out "sourceFilename" "inputTapeFilename" "outputFilename"
+Supported instruction set:
 * LOAD
 * STORE